duyoji/CC2-blog/week_10/my_first_tech_presentation_in_public.md

 - People
   - who have never made a presentation in public.
+  - who want to overcome your nervous in public speaking.

 ## What unexpectedly easy was

 Actually, I was uncomfortable until the end of my presentation.
-So I tried to talk with audience before I start to make me calm and it works for me.
+So I tried to talk with audience before I start it to make me calm and it works for me.

 - People who I talked with looked smiley and I could have eye-contact to them many times.
 - After finishing presentation, some people asked about what I taught in my presentation without feeling nervous.